St.Lucia: Hike to Gros Piton

 If you decide to go on this hike here is my advice – bring a lot of water (4 bottles should be enough), bug spray, light snacks, wear hiking shoes and a hat; make sure your batteries are charged!

-1 thought on “St.Lucia: Hike to Gros Piton”
+One Reply to “St.Lucia: Hike to Gros Piton”

 Comments are closed.